 You need to notice that something is wrong.
 You have to be aware of what's going on around you, which is sometimes harder than it seems.
-You might notice that one of your friends has had too much to drink, is wandering off with someone you don't know, or that one of your friends is posting some things on social media that would indicate he is depressed.
+You might notice that one of your friends has had too much to drink, is headed home with someone you don't know, or that one of your friends is posting some things on social media that would indicate they are depressed.

 I Assume Responsibility

 Once you notice an event and interpret it as a problem, you need to make it your problem.
 This can be challenging.
 People are much more likely to help when they are alone than when others are present.
 That may mean it’s up to you to intervene, even if no one else does.
 Each one of us has the responsibility to protect our pride.

 You can't help if you don't know what to do, but you probably know more than you think.
 Our situations page can provide suggestions for handling different scenarios.
 You can always ask for help from a friend, professor, coach, public safety officer, or residence life staff member.

 These three D's will help you determine the best way to intervene in a situation.

 This is where it all comes together and you act.
 Whatever you choose to do, be sure it is safe for you.